Raspurrin/minishell/README.md

 ## Diving tasks, execution and parsing

 ## Environment variables
+They are variables that exist in the environment of a process.
+Any following child processes will inherit the environment variables from the parent, but any changes made in a child won't affect the environment of the parent.
+Environment variables can be initialized in different scopes, like globally across your entire system or on the user-level.
+In Linux global variables can be found in etc/environment and user-specific ones in ~.profile

 ## Why built-ins?
 There are two types of commands, external programs and built-in functions executed from within the shell.